-Of the 396 available COMBO datacubes, two galaxies are excluded because of quality issues: UGC\,11694 because of a very bright star near the centre, which contaminates a significant portion of the galaxy’s optical extent; UGC\,01123 because of artefacts in the noise spectrum \citep{zibetti+17}.
-Furthermore, as we will explain in Sec. \ref{sec:apercorr_recipes}, a reliable measurement of the Petrosian half-light radius $R_{\mathrm{Petro},50}$ is required to evaluate the second order aperture corrections.
-As the standard measurements of $R_{\mathrm{Petro},50}$ in the DR7 catalogs are known to be biased for galaxies with a projected size of several tens of arcsecond, we decided to rely on the NASA-Sloan Atlas (NSA hereafter, \href{http://nsatlas.org}{http://nsatlas.org}).
+Of the 396 available COMBO data cubes, two galaxies are excluded because of quality issues: UGC\,11694 because of a very bright star near the center, which contaminates a significant portion of the galaxy’s optical extent; UGC\,01123 because of artifacts in the noise spectrum \citep{zibetti+17}.
+Furthermore, as we explain in Sect. \ref{sec:apercorr_recipes}, a reliable measurement of the Petrosian half-light radius $R_{\mathrm{Petro},50}$ is required to evaluate the second-order aperture corrections.
+As the standard measurements of $R_{\mathrm{Petro},50}$ in the DR7 catalogs are known to be biased for galaxies with a projected size of several tens of arcsecond, we decided to rely on the NASA-Sloan Atlas\footnote{\url{http://nsatlas.org}} (hereafter NSA).
 The NSA not only provides more reliable photometric quantities (including $R_{\mathrm{Petro},50}$), based on the techniques presented in \cite{Blanton_etal:2011}, but also includes accurate k-corrections to rest-frame bands based on the application of \texttt{kcorrect} \citep{Blanton_kcorrect} to the extended SED, ranging from the GALEX far UV to the SDSS $z$-band.
-7 CALIFA galaxies do not have a match in NSA, therefore they are excluded.
-We further exclude 4 galaxies with $R_{\mathrm{Petro},50}$ corresponding to less than 1 kpc, because these measurements are both unreliable (e.g. by comparison with independent CALIFA estimates) and irrelevant for the SDSS dataset, which lacks such compact galaxies.
+Seven CALIFA galaxies do not have a match in NSA, therefore they are excluded.
+We further exclude four galaxies with $R_{\mathrm{Petro},50}$ corresponding to less than 1 kpc, because these measurements are both unreliable (e.g., by comparison with independent CALIFA estimates) and irrelevant for the SDSS dataset, which lacks such compact galaxies.